NVIDIA/ais-k8s/operator/README.md

 #### Auth Service TLS Configuration

-When using auth services with HTTPS, TLS certificate verification is **enabled automatically**.
+When using auth services with HTTPS, TLS certificate verification is enabled automatically.
 By default, the operator uses the system CA trust store.

-If your auth service uses an untrusted CA (not in the system trust store), you need to provide the CA certificate using Helm chart values:
+If your auth service uses an untrusted CA (not in the system trust store), there are two options to add trust:
+1. Provide the CA certificate reference via the [AIStoreAuthProfile spec.tls.caConfigMapRef](../docs/auth_profile.md) (preferred).
+1. Provide the CA certificate using Helm chart values:

 ```yaml
 controllerManager: